 October 22, 1945: “Camera and Dress Rehearsal” of the “Who?” number, Judy’s guest appearance in Till The Clouds Roll By playing Marilyn Miller.
 Time called: 1 p.m.; arrived: 2 p.m.; dismissed: 3:30 p.m.

 First photo: Judy’s husband/director Vincente Minnelli, and composer Jerome Kern on the “Who” set.
 In the second photo, Judy is at the top of the set in a shot not seen in the final film.
 She’s wearing what looks like a coat while everyone else is in full costume.
 It’s possible that there was a costume reveal to the yellow gown planned just before she floated down the stairs.

 October 22, 1947: The first day of extensive retakes on The Pirate.
-For the next two months, Judy would work concurrently on The Pirate and Easter Parade.
+For the next two months, Judy worked concurrently on The Pirate and Easter Parade.
 Fred Astaire had just replaced Gene Kelly on Easter Parade on October 16th.
-He and Judy had begun rehearsing “A Couple of Swells” for on October 20th.
+He and Judy had begun rehearsing “A Couple of Swells” on October 20th.